FLORIDA MERMAID RUM

 • Wood’s Old Navy Rum.

-The rule I use is: If it’s under 15% alcohol or if the base is wine, it goes in the fridge once it’s open.
-Spirits like whiskey, rum, gin, vodka, etc., don’t need to be refrigerated because the high alcohol content preserves their integrity.Florida Mermaid Rum Overproof Rum is 100-Proof.
+The rule I use is: If it’s under 15% alcohol or the base is wine, it goes in the fridge once it’s open.
+Spirits like whiskey, rum, gin, vodka, etc., don’t need to be refrigerated because the high alcohol content preserves their integrity.Florida Mermaid Rum Overproof Rum is 100-proof.

-An unopened bottle of rum doesn’t go bad.
-Unopened rum can last for decades upon decades.
-NJoy Spirits Distillery, master rum distillers, recommend drinking a bottle of rum within 6 months of opening.
+An unopened bottle of rum doesn’t go rancid.
+It can last for decades upon decades.
+NJoy Spirits Distillery, master rum distillers, recommends drinking a bottle of rum within six months of opening.
 We doubt ourFlorida Mermaid Rum Overproof Rum will stay undrunk in your home that long.

-Florida Mermaid Rum Overproof Rum is 100-Proof (50% alcohol).
-Most commercial rums are 30-Proof (15% alcohol).
-Rum by itself has a better flavor than vodka due to the sugarcane juice or molasses.
+Florida Mermaid Rum Overproof Rum is 100-proof (50% alcohol), while most commercial rums are 30-proof (15% alcohol).
+Rum has a better flavor than vodka due to the sugarcane juice or molasses.
 On the other hand, Vodka does not have flavor unless mixed with other drinks or flavored with fruits.

 • Tonic Water.
-The first of the good mixers for rum is tonic water.
+The first of the mixers for rum is tonic water.

 • Lime Juice With A Slice Of Lemon.